airtame/kittens/README.md

 ### GET `/kittens`

-Gets a list of kittens.
+Gets a list of all existing kittens.

 ### GET `/kittens/:id`